Wall Street Analyst Initiated Proterra Inc. [PTRA]. What else is Wall St. saying

-Proterra Inc. [NASDAQ: PTRA] jumped around 0.14 points on Thursday, while shares priced at $1.14 at the close of the session, up 14.00%.
-The company report on April 20, 2023 at 8:00 AM that Proterra Announces Appointment of Dustin Goodwin as Chief Information Officer.
+Proterra Inc. [NASDAQ: PTRA] traded at a high on 05/02/23, posting a 24.07 gain after which it closed the day’ session at $1.34.
+The company report on May 1, 2023 at 8:00 AM that Proterra Announces Appointment of David Black as Chief Financial Officer.

-“Dustin is an accomplished, senior IT executive with deep experience leading organizations through technology transformations.
-We’re delighted to welcome a leader with his skillsets to our company as we continue scaling to meet the exciting opportunities ahead for Proterra,” said Proterra CEO Gareth Joyce.

 Sponsored

+The results of the trading session contributed to over 5731077 shares changing hands.
+Over the past one week, the price volatility of Proterra Inc. stands at 17.59% while the volatility over the past one month is 11.46%.

-Compared to the average trading volume of 2.78M shares, PTRA reached a trading volume of 3011984 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for PTRA stock reached $295.60 million, with 225.86 million shares outstanding and 220.53 million shares in the current float.
+Compared to the average trading volume of 2.86M shares, PTRA reached a trading volume of 5731077 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Proterra Inc. [PTRA]?